wlchow/k8s-mongodb-shards-demo/README.md

     > db.testcoll.find();
     > sh.status();

-### Undeploying & Cleaning Down the Kubernetes Environment
+## Undeploying & Cleaning Down the Kubernetes Environment

 Run the following script to undeploy the MongoDB Services & StatefulSets plus related Kubernetes resources.

     $ ./teardown.sh

+## Acknowledgements
+Credit goes to Paul Done.
+This is a modified version of Paul Done's [MongoDB Sharded Cluster Deployment Demo for Kubernetes on GKE](https://github.com/pkdone/gke-mongodb-shards-demo)